chenjianjx/srb4j/README.md

 cd webapp

-mvn jetty:run
+mvn jetty:run -Djetty.port=yourPort

 ````

 ### Verify the installation

-Open http://locahost:8080 in a browser to verify the startup
+Open [http://locahost:yourPort] in a browser to verify the startup

 # What's next